DatLeDao/Cross_platform_subject_Labs/README.md

 ### Cross_platform_subject_Labs
-This have labs of the cross-platform subject.
+This have labs'report of the cross-platform subject.
+Links of all labs in the report.

 ###### Họ và tên sinh viên: Lê Đào Quốc Đạt
 ###### Mã sinh viên: 21IT193